-- 1. Unconditional admission or the removal of all entrance conditions. - Completion of a minimum of 62 semester credit hours with at least a 2.0 grade point average.Only Victoria College courses will be used in grade point average calculation. - Completion of at least 25 percent of semester credit hours earned through instruction at Victoria College. - Meet minimum standards of all areas of the assessment test to satisfy the Texas Success Initiative or meet exemption requirements. - 5.
-Completion of Core Curriculum (45 hours).
-See page 27. - Completion of one mathematics course (3-4 hours) in addition to core requirements.
-Select one course: MATH 1314, 1316, 1324, 1325, 1332, 1342, 2312, 2413, 2414.
+- 1. Unconditional admission or the removal of all entrance conditions. - Completion of a minimum of 60 semester credit hours with at least a 2.0 grade point average.
+Only Victoria College courses will be used in grade point average calculation. - 3.
+Completion of at least 25 percent of semester credit hours earned through instruction at Victoria College. - Meet minimum standards of all areas of the assessment test to satisfy the Texas Success Initiative or meet exemption requirements. - 5.
+Completion of Core Curriculum (42 hours).
+See page 29. - 6.
+Completion of one mathematics course (3-4 hours) in addition to core requirements.
+Select one course: MATH 1314, 1316, 1324, 1325, 1332, 1342, 2312, 2413, 2414. - 7.
+Completion of two lab science courses (may be used to satisfy core requirements).